Hockett's design features: Traditional transmission

-Also known as cultural transmission, traditional transmission is the idea that, while humans are born with innate language capabilities, language is learned after birth in a social setting.
-It differs critically from Chomsky's idea of Universal Grammar but rather purports that people learn how to speak by interacting with experienced language users.
+Also known as cultural transmission, traditional transmission is the idea that, while humans are born with innate language capabilities, the specifics of given language(s) are acquired or learned after birth in a social setting.
 Significantly, language and culture are woven together in this construct, functioning hand in hand for language acquisition.

 Duality of patterning

 Meaningful messages are made up of distinct smaller meaningful units (words and morphemes) which themselves are made up of distinct smaller, meaningless units (phonemes).

 Prevarication

 Prevarication is the ability to lie or deceive.
 When using language, humans can make false or meaningless statements.
 This is an important distinction made of human communication, i.e. language as compared to animal communication.
 While animal communication can display a few other design features as proposed by Hockett, animal communication is unable to lie or make up something that does not exist or have referents.

 Reflexiveness

 Humans can use language to talk about language.
 Also a very defining feature of human language, reflexiveness is a trait not shared by animal communication.
 With reflexiveness, humans can describe what language is, talk about the structure of language, and discuss the idea of language with others using language.